- When Windows 10 gets infected, the user must learn to recover his PC from malware infection.

 Malware can also disguise itself as a browser extension, so it’s recommended that you remove all unknown or suspicious extensions.
 To do that, follow these simple steps:

-- When Settings tab opens, select Extensions from the menu on the left.
+- Select Extensions from the list on the left.

 - The list of all installed extensions will now appear.
-Locate any suspicious extensions and click the trashcan icon next to them to remove them from your PC.
+Locate any suspicious extensions and click the Remove button next to them to delete them from your PC.

 - After removing suspicious extensions, restart your browser and check if the problem is resolved.